The best tea books to help you become a tea expert in 2021 are still the classics. Here are a few of my favorite selections.

 The Tea Book is perfect for beginners.
 It is a relatively new tea book, having just come out in July 2015.

 The chapter on tisanes is a nice feature.
 Most tea books do not cover them in depth since tisanes are not made from the Camellia sinensis plant.
-An impressive twenty-nine herbs and their benefits are included so they may be blended with traditional teas or consumed on their own.
+An impressive twenty-nine herbs and their benefits are included to blend with traditional teas or consumed independently.

 Best Books On Tea